lumigo-io/opentelemetry-python-distro/README.md

 get_current_span().add_event('<error-message>', {'lumigo.type': '<error-type>'})
 ```

-### Using the `@lumigo_wrapped` Decorator
+## Using the `@lumigo_wrapped` Decorator

-The `@lumigo_wrapped` decorator is a convenient way to add Lumigo tracing to functions in scripts that are not using libraries or frameworks instrumented by Lumigo or OpenTelemetry.
+The `@lumigo_wrapped` decorator is a convenient way to add Lumigo tracing to functions in scripts that are not using libraries or frameworks instrumented by Lumigo or OpenTelemetry, or that aren't triggered by a web request.

 When applied, the decorator creates an OpenTelemetry span for the decorated function, adding attributes such as: